qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 ## Client libraries

-In addition to the service itself, Qdrant provides client libraries for different programming languages.
-For a full list and documentation, see the [Client libraries](../../interfaces/#client-libraries) section.
+In addition to the service, Qdrant provides a variety of client libraries for different programming languages.
+For a full list, see our [Client libraries](../../interfaces/#client-libraries) documentation.